chrischarlesgibson/Angular-Portfolio-commits/README.md

 ## Description

-This repo is up only to show th ecommit history of my angular-portfolio repo.
+This repo is up only to show the commit history of my angular-portfolio repo.

 ## Table of Contents